Characteristics of flexible, scalable IT infrastructure: a primer on the basic concepts and key evaluation criteria

 • Take the IT Architecture Quick Test

-The way elements interact within IT infrastructure gives it certain properties.
+The way elements interact within an IT infrastructure gives it certain properties.
 For example, scalability and flexibility, or conversely, sluggishness and vulnerability to errors.

 Understanding these properties and correlations is the key to choosing the right approaches and tools for integrations.
-Otherwise, a company risks becoming hostage to the tool - for example, by introducing an ESB layer to simplify integrations while still failing to overcome the limitations of the old good monolith.
+Otherwise, a company risks becoming hostage to the tool - for example, by introducing an ESB layer to simplify integrations while still failing to overcome the limitations of the old monolith.

 That is why this article covers the theoretical basis: the concepts of cohesion, module coupling, and encapsulation.
 We will also propose specific criteria for evaluating the flexibility of IT infrastructure and a stress test to check whether your environment is monolithic.